-In addressing local democracy in a constitution, constitution-builders will typically face the following challenges:

-- (a) Finding an appropriate and workable balance between: (i) public demands for local democracy; (ii) the practicality of local democracy in terms of efficiency, capacity and resources; and (iii) countervailing demands for unity, uniformity and resource sharing. - (b) Ensuring that local government is democratic and does not merely result in a transfer of power to unrepresentative, unresponsive and unaccountable local elites. - (c) Expressing the principles and institutions of local democracy in the text of the constitution in a way that balances: (i) the need to protect local autonomy from the centralizing tendencies of national governments; with (ii) a need for flexibility and responsiveness to adapt to changing needs, demands and circumstances.
+In addressing local democracy in a constitution, constitution-builders will typically face three challenges.
+First, they need to find an appropriate and workable balance between: (a) public demands for local democracy; (b) the practicality of local democracy in terms of efficiency, capacity and resources; and (c) countervailing demands for unity, uniformity and resource sharing.
+Second, they need to ensure that local government is democratic and does not merely result in a transfer of power to unrepresentative, unresponsive and unaccountable local elites.
+Third, they need to express the principles and institutions of local democracy in the text of the constitution in a way that balances: (a) the need to protect local autonomy from the centralizing tendencies of national governments; with (b) a need for flexibility and responsiveness to adapt to changing needs, demands and circumstances.

 To address these issues, many constitutions contain a specific chapter or series of articles on local democracy.
 These may include provisions establishing the structures of local democracy, providing for local elections (and sometimes for local referendums and other forms of public participation) and conferring powers and duties on local authorities.
 However, the extent to which local democracy is constitutionally specified and embedded (as opposed to being regulated only by ordinary law) varies between countries.
 In this regard, three broad categories of constitutions can be identified:

+1. No constitutional prescription

+There are some constitutions that make no mention, or only minimal mention, of local democracy.
+These are mainly older constitutions, or constitutions of small, centralized countries with a weak tradition of local government (e.g. Botswana, Jamaica and Latvia).
+The absence of constitutional provisions does not mean that these countries lack local government institutions but, rather, that such institutions' powers, structure and very existence stem from ordinary laws that are made by the legislative majority, without any special constitutional recognition or protection.
+Federal constitutions may also be silent about local government, if local government is regulated by the constituent units and not by the federal legislature (as in Australia, Canada and the United States).

+2. Limited constitutional prescription

-- No constitutional prescription: There are some constitutions that make no mention, or only minimal mention, of local democracy.
-These are mainly older constitutions, the constitutions of small, centralized countries with a weak tradition of local government (e.g. Botswana, Jamaica, Latvia) or federal constitutions in which local government is the concern of individual constituent units (Australia, Canada, the United States).
-The absence of constitutional provisions does not mean that these countries lack local government institutions but, rather, that such institutions' powers, structure and very existence stem from ordinary laws that are made by the legislative majority, without any special constitutional recognition or protection. - Limited constitutional prescription: Some constitutions make a general commitment to local democracy, and perhaps establish the basic principles on which local democracy is to be based, but without going into great detail (Bangladesh, Ireland, Malta).
-The Constitution of Ireland, as a typical example, affirms the principle of local democracy by specifying that there should be elected local governments throughout the country, and that elections should take place at least every five years, but leaves the details of local government, including the structures, composition, powers, duties and financing of local authorities, to ordinary legislation. - Detailed constitutional prescription: There are several constitutions that prescribe the structures, composition, powers, duties and financing of local institutions in considerable detail (e.g. Brazil, Ghana, India).
+Some constitutions make a general commitment to local democracy, and perhaps establish the basic principles on which local democracy is to be based, but without going into great detail (Bangladesh, Ireland, Malta).
+The Constitution of Ireland, as a typical example, has since the adoption of the 20th Amendment in 1999 affirmed the principle of local democracy by specifying that there should be elected local governments throughout the country, and that elections should take place at least every five years, but leaves the details of local government, including the structures, composition, powers, duties and financing of local authorities, to ordinary legislation.

+3. Detailed constitutional prescription

+There are several constitutions that prescribe the structures, composition, powers, duties and financing of local institutions in considerable detail (e.g. Brazil, Ghana, India).
 Such a prescriptive constitution may require that otherwise reluctant central or state-level authorities devolve power, or it may impose a degree of uniformity and standardization on otherwise chaotic institutions.

-(B) Constitutionalizing the Formal Structure of Local Democracy
+Constitutionalizing the formal structure of local democracy